Create and Edit Duration and Rates

 Create a Duration

-After clicking the -icon, you will get this view:
+-icon, you will get this view:

 Here, you can add inn various values for both the TC's duration and the duration's rates.
 You can create TC rates at the bottom Rate table.